ABOUT THE EVENT

 Buying Meat: What You Need to Know

 How did reading a label and buying meat suddenly get so confusing?
 Grass-fed?
 Local?
 Sustainable?
 Organic?
 Humane?
 No antibiotics?
 Does it matter?
-Join chef and sustainability advocate Michael Leviton, Jeff Tripician of Niman Ranch, and local farmer Kim Denny of Chestnut Farms as they sort through the issues that surround the consistency and quality of the meat we eat both in restaurants and at home.
+Join chef and sustainability advocate Michael Leviton, Jeff Tripician of Niman Ranch, and local farmer Ridge Shinn of Big Picture Farms as they sort through the issues that surround the consistency and quality of the meat we eat both in restaurants and at home.
+Annie Copps will emcee.